EECS-NTNU/bismo/doc/software.md

 due to the current tiling strategy.
 Even if you develop your own tiling, the amount of contiguous memory available (determined by the platform) will also limit the maximum size.

+**Is the API thread-safe?** Not at the moment, contributions to fix this are welcome.

 ## Under the Hood